 Council’s Planning Officer will be able to explain the planning scheme provisions and policy requirements that relate to the proposed development.
 There may be special conditions that apply to the area, including heritage and vegetation controls.
-Depending on the level of information provided by the applicant, the Planning Officer should be able to provide an explanation of the likely planning issues that may arise from the development concept.
+Dependant on the level of information provided by the applicant, the Planning Officer should be able to provide an explanation of the likely planning issues that may arise from the development concept.

-Every application needs to be considered on its merits and assessed against the provisions of the Planning and Environment Act 1987, the Glenelg Planning Scheme and relevant state and local policies.
+Every application needs to be considered on its merits and assessed against the provisions of the Planning and Environment Act 1987, the Glenelg Planning Scheme, and relevant State and local policies.
 So while the Planning Officer can provide guidance on the potential issues and overall direction in preparing the application, they cannot provide a definitive ‘Yes’ or ‘No’ answer at this stage.

 Council’s Planning Officer is not in a position to offer an alternative to obtaining relevant, independent professional advice in the preparation of a detailed permit application.

 You may need to apply for a planning permit if your plans propose to:

 An advertised planning application is a planning permit lodged with Council that does not yet have approval.
 It is on exhibition for public viewing.
 Comments / objections can be submitted for consideration.
 See the current applications on notice.

 For more information on Heritage Places visit our Heritage Service page.